The one thing that remains constant is social platforms evolve. LinkedIn is no different.

 Click on the “…” in the conversation to add or remove new people.
 You can also archive, delete or leave a conversation.

 As well as adding new group members manually, you can also turn on the group conversation share link, located at the top of the Add / Remove people box.
 After you turn on the link, you can share it with those you want to join the conversation.

 Keep in mind that:

-Similarly, you can create a group chat on mobile by tapping the “…” in the top right corner of the app and selecting “Create group chat”.
+Similarly, you can create a group chat on the mobile app by tapping the “…” in the top right corner of the app and selecting “Create group chat.”

 Sometimes, you need to clean up your inbox.
-LinkedIn has made this easier with the ability to manage bulk messages.
+LinkedIn has made this easier by giving you the ability to manage bulk messages.
 It allows you to select multiple messages at a time to archive, delete or mark them read/unread all at once.

 Click the “…” in the top left corner of the message area, beside the new message icon.
 Select Manage conversations.